Djelloul007/playwright/docs/showcase.md

 * [playwright-aws-lambda](https://github.com/austinkelleher/playwright-aws-lambda): Playwright setup on AWS Lambda
 * [playwright-jest-circus-allure](https://github.com/d-shch/playwright-jest-circus-allure): Example how to use allure-report and jest-circus with playwright
 * [Heroku Playwright Example](https://github.com/mxschmitt/heroku-playwright-example): Example using Playwright on Heroku
+* [how to pass URL and to pass usernameand password]

 ## Guides